 Day trading offers a potential income stream with no staff, drop shipping, suppliers, or customers.
 Day Trading is a mobile business, all you need is a sound internet connection.

 You can trade from anywhere in the world using a laptop, trading software, and internet connection.

-In this section we will define what Day Trading is and how traders look to take advantage of the markets.
+In this section of our Beginner’s Guide to Day Trading, we will define what Day Trading is and how traders can look to take advantage of the markets.

 Day Trading describes the buying and selling of a security within the same trading day.
 This means that a trade is both opened and closed within that trading day.
 There are many markets available to trade, and in many different ways.
-The most common forms of Day Trading include Stocks, Foreign Exchange (FOREX), Futures, and Options
+The most common forms of Day Trading include Stocks, Forex, Futures, and Options

 Day Traders seek to predict the movement of a market in the short term and profit from that movement.
 If a trader predicts the market will go up, a Day Trader will seek to buy into that market with the intent of getting paid.
 If a Day Trader predicts the market will fall, they will ‘short sell’ with the intent of making profit from the fall.

 Day Traders can use technical analysis and/or fundamental analysis to make their trading decisions.
 What’s the difference?

 Technical traders tend to use the pure price movement of the market to predict where the market is going to go.
 Traders use trend lines, support/resistance levels and historic price to predict moves in the market.

 Fundamental Traders look at economic news such as earnings reports, and acquisitions.
 They try to predict movement based on market sentiment.
 Positive news such as a large earnings beat, for example, can be a sign that price may move up.